winsonc7/CS224G/README.md

 # Project Setup 🤖

+**(NOTE: The project can no longer be run since we have removed credentials to make the repo public.)**

 ## 1. Clone repo

 To begin, clone the repository to your local machine using the following command: